 New national identity card initiated by the Department of Home Affairs

-RSA, with a population of over 57 million is a multi-ethnic democratic nation.
+RSA, with a population of over 57 million, is a multi-ethnic democratic nation.

 During apartheid, compulsory passbooks were issued to all black citizens over 16.

 They were utilized for contracts or almost all interactions with the administration.
 They also contained driving licenses and firearm permits.
-Non-white citizens were required to always carry the "dompas" (dumb pass) allowing them to live and work in specified parts of the country.
+Non-white citizens were always required to carry the "dompas" (dumb pass), allowing them to live and work in specified parts of the country.

 Not having the book would result in arrest and expulsion to reserves.

 Designed to segregate the population, it became one of the most hated symbols of apartheid.

 In 1994, the new democracy willing to restore dignity for black citizens decided to issue the green book to all citizens.

 The green bar-coded identity book is used as proof of identification for many uses such as applying for a driver's license or passport, voter ID authentication and opening a bank account.